From the MCG Training Director, Christopher Drescher, PhD

 Two required 4-month rotations:

-- The General Practice Rotation – Clinical training sites include the AU/MCG, AU Summerville
+- The General Practice Rotation – Clinical training sites include the MCG, AU Summerville

 campus, or East Central Regional Hospital.
 This rotation focuses on opportunities